pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1346 Spark Data Source

+Today I started to build my own data source to ingest data from Spark, this is a hard and complicated task for me at this moment because of my little knowledge of the Spark technology, but well, I am learning a lot of things about Java and study advance topics in the JVM world.

 #### Day 1345 Java and Spark

 Today I learn a lot about Java and how it works with ZIP files.